oeco28/Vaginal_RNASeq_analysis/README.md

 # Vaginal_RNASeq_analysis
 In this repository we are documenting the analysis of vaginal_rnaseq analysis of tissue cultures exposed to _L. crispatus_ using 6 test samples (only 5 had useful sequence data).
+For the pilot experiment vaginal epithelial cell culture with L. crispatus at 1:1 cell counts were set and after 24 hours, cells were collected and total RNA was extracted.
 Libraries were prepared using ribosomal depletion kits.

 ## Analysis Pipeline